-- Thousand Oaks Drive from Perrin Beitel Road to Bulverde Road; - Nacogdoches Road from Hillpoint to Wurzbach Parkway; - Walzem Road from Austin Highway to Cross Creek; and - Crosswinds Way from I-35 to Wurzbach Parkway.
+- Thousand Oaks from Perrin Beitel to Bulverde Road; - Nacogdoches Road from Hillpoint Drive to Wurzbach Parkway; - Walzem Road from Austin Highway to Cross Creek; and - Crosswinds Way from I-35 to Wurzbach Parkway.

-Strategy 2.2 (Partnerships/Investments)
+Strategy 2.2 (Investment)

-Implement on-road infrastructure and wayfinding projects to improve first/last mile connectivity to regionally significant trailheads such as the McAllister Park, Lady Bird Johnson Park, Tobin Park Trailhead, and Oakwell Trailhead Park.
+Implement on-road infrastructure and wayfinding projects to improve first/last mile connectivity to regionally significant trailheads such as McAllister Park, Lady Bird Johnson Park, Robert L. B. Tobin Park, and Oakwell Trailhead.